Botanical journaling - Plate 3/may 2020

 The botanical sketches from this week: Wisteria buds, Bellis perennis, Carex nigra, marble oak galls and Morchella esculenta.

 The botanical sketches from this week: Primula veris, Adonis vernalis fruit, Asarum europaeum and Acer negudo.

 A drawing of Fragaria (strawberry) from the garden, spreading its stolons.
 Fragaria, 2020 21 x 30 cm, brown ink and white chalk on recycled paper

 These little blue-lavender flowers are among the first to be spotted in the early spring, in the forest.
 This particular one, Hepatica Transsilvanica, is endemic to Romanian woodlands and you can distinguish it from the more common Hepatica nobilis by its crenate leaf margins.
-Thank you for reading!
-Please consider supporting my work on PATREON.

 Winter Jasmine - ink and colored pencils

 Passiflora leaf geometry - Sanguine and ink on recycled paper.